Does A Cold Air Intake Increase MPG?

 Theoretically, yes – slightly.
 But what about in the real world?
 Can you see real-life MPG increases for these modified cars on the roads?

 In reality?
-It’s unlikely.
+It’s improbable.

 Who is most likely to install a frigid air intake on their car?
 What is the part manufacturer’s intended audience?